 I am also a retired military officer.
 It was my privilege to serve in the United States Air Force from 1968 through 1994.
 On the day of my commissioning, I solemnly swore an oath to my God and my Country.
 I have not forgotten that oath, and it has no expiration date.
 In essence, I made the following oath: “…I will support and defend the Constitution of the United States against all enemies, Foreign and domestic, …I bear true faith and allegiance to the same; …I take this obligation freely, without any mental reservation or purpose of evasion; and …I will well and faithfully discharge the duties of the office upon which I am about to enter.
 So help me God.”

 While on active duty, I lived and served in various locations around the World.
 I am a Vietnam War Veteran (like so many other brave veterans, my eyes have seen and taken mental pictures my brain cannot forget).
 After Vietnam, I served as a U.S. Air Force Intelligence Specialist.
 Later, I received advanced training as a Military Foreign Affairs Officer (FAO).
-My primary area of responsibility or focus (my AOR) was the Middle East Area.
+My primary area of responsibility (my AOR) was the Middle East Area.
 My duties included serving as a regional area specialist (analyst, trainer, and area briefing officer).
 In that capacity, I also served in many other faraway locations, both peaceful and hostile.
 In 1994, I retired honorably from active duty.
 I have always been proud to be an American and to wear the uniform of the United States Air Force (USAF).

 These past two years have been unlike any year I have ever witnessed.
 And I suspect these developments (the pandemic, the rioting and violence, the hateful political dialog, the apparent voter fraud, and the “fake news”) are all somehow related and probably orchestrated.
 Combined, they have created an atmosphere of “Great Tribulation” in America.
 These conditions have been troubling to me.
 They undermine the strength of our great nation.
 And I fear they are the seeds of anarchy in this promised land of peace!